What is swimmer's itch?

 Is it possible to have swimmer's

-itch on a lake or pond even though we see no waterfowl during
+itch on a lake or pond even though waterfowl aren't very often seen on the lake during

 by spring and fall migrants.
 Remember that it takes at least

-60 days for the cycle to get completed.
+60 days for the parasite's life cycle to be completed.
 That means that spring

 birds could transmit the infection to the snails.
 Second, there